ZachariasHultman/tech_analyze/README.md

-# tech_analyze
+# Technical analysis

-Simply python script that uses the VERY INSECURE, NOT OFFICIAL, API FROM A SWEDISH BANK THAT NO ONE SHOULD USE to do technical analysis on whats in my watchlist.
+A simple Python script that uses a VERY INSECURE, UNOFFICIAL API FROM A SWEDISH BANK THAT NO ONE SHOULD USE to perform technical analysis on stocks in my watchlist.

+# Setup

-A couple of things needs to be setup before using this program, all of them are related to this INSERCURE UNOFFICIAL API, so follow that information.
-Read the code and you will be able to guess what to search for to find this API.
+Before using this program, you’ll need to configure a few things related to this UNSECURE, UNOFFICIAL API.
+I won’t spell it out, but if you read the code, you’ll get an idea of what to search for to find it.

 # Secret Sauce

-I have purposely leftout the metrics.py function, which contains all the juicy secrets on what i consider is a good stock or not.
+The metrics.py file is missing on purpose—it’s where all the magic happens.
+It contains my secret formula for what makes a stock “good” (or at least what I think makes it good).

-# Disclouser
+# Disclaimer

-I'm not in any way associated with this swedish bank and I'm not educated in economics.
-So its all basically a guess and a collection of what other smart peolpe think on the internet.
+I have no affiliation with this Swedish bank, nor do I have any formal education in economics.
+This script is just an experiment, loosely based on things I’ve read from smarter people on the internet.
+Use at your own risk.